-The Project will consist of up to 99 new construction single-family homes, all of which will be built on Land Transfer lots (Project).
-Of such homes in the Project, all homes are to be sold to households at 60-120% of the AMI.
-The Project will include 40 HOME-assisted units.
-HOME-assisted units are to be sold to households at 60-80% of the AMI.
-Each home will range from 1,400 square feet to 2,336 square feet.
-Price points will range between \$175,000.00 and \$220,000.00 with an average sales price of \$190,664.00.
+The Project will consist of approximately 34 new construction single-family homes, all of which of which will be built on 17 Land Transfer lots (Project).
+Due to the size of the lots, the Developer proposes to build two attached units on each lot.
+Increasing the density allows for additional units to be built in the neighborhood.
+Of the 34 homes in the Project, all 34 are to be sold to households at 60-120 percent AMI.
+Each home will range from 1,700 square feet to 1,900 square feet with an attached garage.
+Price points will range between \$182,000.00 and \$245,000.00 with an average sales price of \$225,030.00.
 All units will remain affordable for a minimum of five years.
-Affordability periods for HOME-assisted units will conform to HOME rules based on the amount of subsidy included in the Unit.
-The construction phase of the Project will occur in five phases with the Developer receiving an option to purchase up to 20 Land Transfer lots at a time in each successive building phase following successful completion of the preceding phase.